-The Office leads the negotiation and implementation of U.S. trade agreements in the Western Hemisphere, and oversees the administration and operation of these agreements, including the North American Free Trade Agreement, the Central America-Dominican Republic Free Trade Agreement, and U.S. Free Trade Agreements with Chile, Peru, Colombia, and Panama.
-It also leads policy development and coordination of Trans-Pacific Economic Partnership (TPP) negotiations as they relate to countries in the Western Hemisphere.
+The Office leads the negotiation and implementation of U.S. trade agreements in the Western Hemisphere, and oversees the administration and operation of these agreements, including the United States-Mexico-Canada Agreement, the Dominican Republic-Central America-United States Free Trade Agreement, and U.S. Free Trade Agreements with Chile, Peru, Colombia, and Panama.

 The Office of the Western Hemisphere also manages U.S. trade relations with the Southern Common Market (Mercosur) and the Caribbean Common Market (CARICOM), including bilateral trade councils with Argentina, Brazil, Uruguay and Paraguay.
-In addition, it oversees U.S. trade preference programs in the region, including the Caribbean Basin Initiative, the Andean Trade Preference Act and the Haitian Hemispheric Opportunity through Partnership Encouragement.
+In addition, it oversees U.S. trade preference programs in the region, including the Caribbean Basin Initiative and the Haitian Hemispheric Opportunity through Partnership Encouragement.

 U.S.-Western Hemispheres Trade Facts

-U.S. goods and services trade with the Western Hemisphere totaled $1.7 trillion in 2011.
-Exports totaled $817 billion; Imports totaled $865 billion.
-The U.S. goods and services trade deficit with the Western Hemisphere was $47 billion in 2011.
+U.S. goods and services trade with Western Hemisphere totaled an estimated $1.9 trillion in 2019.
+Exports totaled $937 billion; imports totaled $948 billion.
+The U.S. goods and services trade deficit with Western Hemisphere totaled $11 billion in 2019.

-Trade in services with the Western Hemisphere (exports and imports) totaled $285 billion in 2011.
-Services exports were $171 billion; Services imports were $113 billion.
-The U.S. services trade surplus with the Western Hemisphere was $58 billion in 2011.
+Trade in services with Western Hemisphere (exports and imports) totaled an estimated $388 billion in 2019.
+Services exports totaled $226 billion; services imports totaled $161.8 billion.
+The U.S. services trade surplus with Western Hemisphere totaled $64 billion in 2019.